devChristiaan/hougaard__christiaan--final-project/README.md

 3. Confirm that you want to run the application on the default port `4000`.
 The default can be changed in the `.env` file.
 Locate the port variable on line 1 and set the port to whatever port you have free on your system.
 If somonething goes wrong the apllication will default to port `9000`.

-#Frontend Instructions
+#Frontend_Instructions

 1. Inside the Frontend folder run `npm install` to install all dependencies for the react project.

-2. The default login details Email: address@mail.com and the password: somepassword.
+2. The default login is - Email: address@mail.com and the password: somepassword.